 Tignes has a number of extremely challenging and advanced pistes.
 With a host of "naturide" (un-groomed) black runs, steep pisted blacks and some reds that are verging on blacks, you can test your riding and enjoy some of the challenges Tignes has to offer.
 Tignes also boasts the area's longest ski run, an exhilarating 10km black called La Sache, that descends from the top of the L’Aiguille Percée (the eye of the needle), through a spectacular valley to Tignes Les Brévières.

 Grande Motte & The Palet / L'Aiguille

 Access Val Claret (highest village of Tignes) from the top of the Tommeuses lift and down Piste H. From here, head straight up the Grande Motte glacier.
-All of the red runs on this glacier are worth skiing due to the fantastic snow and views and Leisse is definitely worth skiing more than once.
-There are some tempting moguls down either side of this piste and it is nice and quiet in the mornings.
+All of the red runs on this glacier are worth skiing due to the fantastic snow and views and Leissee is definitely worth skiing more than once.
+There are some tempting moguls down either side of this piste, and it is nice and quiet in the mornings.

-Toviere, Les Brevieres / L'Aiguille Percee
+Toviere, Les Brévières / L'Aiguille Percée

 The easiest way into Tignes Le Lac is straight down Trolles off Piste H at the top of Tommeuses.
 This is a wide black run with a steep pitch and a long schuss at the end.
 It is then worth going back up the Aeroski (if you are feeling confident with naturide runs) to do Paquerettes under the lift if it is open.

-Once in Tignes Le Lac, there are a few options at the top of the Palafour lift including red runs that you can take off the top of the Grand Huit and Aiguille Percee lifts.
-Epilobe is another naturide off the Chaudannes chair which may also be worth a ski if conditions are right.
+Once in Tignes Le Lac, there are a few options at the top of the Palafour lift including red runs that you can take off the top of the Grand Huit and Aiguille Percée lifts.
+Epilobe is another naturide off the Chaudannes chair, which may also be worth a ski if conditions are right.